 This utility fits a streamfunction to a 2-D flow field using Landweber iteration.
 The flow field is the only input required (in contrast with traditional methods requiring boundary conditions to be specified).
 The utility is written in Fortran-95 and includes a Matlab/Octave wrapper for convenience.
 The implementation assumes that the 2-D flow field is on an Arakawa-C grid of uniform mesh size (dx=dy=constant).

 External drives of large capacity (≥ 5TB) are convenient tools to store/archive the datasets generated by remote HPC clusters (such a XSEDE).
 I wrote down my notes on how to directly transfer a dataset from the cluster to the drive using Globus and ensure its integrity.
 The procedure doesn't require scp/sftp access, doesn't require administrative (root) privileges on the local machine, and doesn't require local disk resources other than the external drive.
-The tutorial was written for grad students at VIMS but should be easily adaptable.
+The tutorial was written for graduate students at VIMS but should be easily adaptable.

-tutorial (PDF) (2019-05-26)
+Download: Tutorial (PDF) (2019-05-26)